 There are a number of small things that we take for granted in our everyday life.
 After completing a move, many homeowners have been shocked to realize they left many major tasks unfinished.
-Here are twelve common tasks that many Seattle homeowners forget to complete before they move.
+Here are twelve common tasks that many homeowners forget to do before moving.

 1. Collect Records